Wozniacki, Kerber and Sevastova upset in Wuhan Open

-WUHAN, China (AP)Caroline Wozniacki, Angelique Kerber and Anastasija Sevastova all fell to unseeded opponents in the first round of the Wuhan Open on Monday.
+WUHAN, China (AP)Caroline Wozniacki, Angelique Kerber and Anastasija Sevastova all lost to unseeded opponents in the first round of the Wuhan Open on Monday.

+Two-time champion Petra Kvitova avoided an upset, though, beating Polona Hercog 7-6 (6), 6-3 in a second-round match.

 The 13th-seeded Wozniacki lost to Su-Wei Hsieh of Taiwan 7-6 (2), 6-1, 6-2.
-Hsieh lost the first-set tiebreaker but hit her stride in the second and third sets, cruising to a comfortable win over the former world No. 1.
+Hsieh trailed 5-1 in the first set and attributed her slow start to having just arrived from another tournament in Japan.

+”The first set was not easy, because I just came from Osaka,” Hsieh said. ”When I came on the court … I was a little bit lost, and she was playing good as well.
+I asked my coach to come on the court and I said, `OK, I don’t feel anything.
+I feel weird.’
+And he said, `It’s OK, just try to play,’ and I did.
+I tried to keep playing and after a couple of games, it was going better and better.”

 Hsieh broke Wozniacki’s serve six times and saved eight of 10 break points.
 Wozniacki is 16-14 on the year.